 For perfectly round cookies, it just takes one additional step after the cookies bake.
 Find a large round cookie cutter bigger than the cookies once they've baked.
 As soon as the cookies come out of the oven, place the cookie cutter over the cookie and scoot it around the cookie pushing the edges back into a perfect circle.

 That's all you need to do for picture-perfect cookies!

 As mentioned earlier, these cookies last a bit longer than other cookies due to the apple keeping them moist.
 Store them in a covered air-tight container on the counter for up to 5 days.

-To do this, simply scoop the cookie dough into balls and place on a parchment lined baking sheet or plate in the freezer.
+For fresh-baked cookies on demand, consider freezing the unbaked cookie dough.
+To do this, simply scoop the cookie dough into balls and place on a parchment-lined baking sheet or plate in the freezer.

 Freeze for 1 hour until firm and then transfer the dough balls to a zip-top bag and freeze for up to 3 months.
 The cookies will need an additional minute or two of bake time if baking from frozen.

 Use old-fashioned oats for the best results.
 Quick-cooking oats can soak up too much moisture leaving the cookies too soft.